 After selecting a language, sensor, and membrane, the run screen will appear.
 The next time the instrument is powered up the run screen will appear immediately after the self check.
 If the sensor type or membrane type is changed, ensure that it updated in the System Setup menu.

 SYSTEM SETUP MENU

-Press the menu key to access the following System Setup functions.

-The System Setup menu contains multiple screens which are notated as 'pages'.
-The current page is indicated on the display, figure 9.
+Press the menu key to access the System Setup menu.
+The System Setup menu contains three screens notated as 'pages'.
+The current page is indicated near the bottom of the display (figure 9).

 DO LOCAL%